-The ones that feel guilt and shame because they aren’t happier; because they aren’t dancing up and down for joy for making it through treatment.
+The ones that feel guilt and shame that they aren’t happier; because they aren’t dancing up and down for joy that they made it through treatment.

 The ones that suffer alone because they don’t want to be a burden anymore than they already have.

 The ones that worry all the time that the cancer may come back.

 The ones that have terminal cancer who struggle to come to terms with the cards they’ve been dealt.

 But you see there are millions of us.